-Connect to FTP (File Transfer Protocol) server to monitor for file changes or perform a variety of operations with remote files and directories.
+Connect to an FTP (File Transfer Protocol) server to monitor for file changes or perform a variety of operations with remote files and directories.

 Connection | Details |